 Prioritized Contract Review.
 All contracts shall be reviewed on a bi-annual (every two years) basis according to a standardized priority schedule.
 Priority shall be given to those contracts that are: 1) of largest value; and 2) most significant to the core services and financial integrity of the organization.
+In the event that review of a contract(s) is warranted, a Work Program shall be adopted by the Board of Directors to set forth a schedule to bring contractor evaluations up to date.

 Evaluation Process

 The Designated VP will notify the President and VP of Administration a minimum of four months prior to contract expiration that review of contract is warranted according to the standardized priority schedule.
-The Designated VP, President, and VP of Administration will then perform a performance evaluation and prepare a draft report and recommendation (Draft Report) for consideration by the Executive Committee of the Board of Directors.
+The Designated VP and President in consultation with the VP of Administration will then perform a performance evaluation and prepare a draft report and recommendation (Draft Report) for consideration by the Executive Committee of the Board of Directors.

-In addition to the Designated VP, President, and VP of Administration, other parties will contribute to the evaluation as applicable.
+In addition to the Designated VP and President other parties will contribute to the evaluation as applicable.
+APA California’s legal counsel shall be consulted as necessary.

 The Executive Director will serve an advisory role on all contracts and will coordinate with the Designated VP and other evaluators in the preparation of the Draft Report.